-Sculptural and musical installation with video by Anthony Bennett and Ryan Taylor
+Sculptural and musical installation with video by Anthony Bennett, Ryan Taylor, Rebecca Hearne and Ben PMA

-Coming soon!
-This mixed media installation will explore the losses of crop yield due to bacterial plant diseases and the science behind how ‘good bacteria’ (probiotics) might provide a sustainable solution for controlling these diseases.
+This mixed media installation explores the losses of crop yield due to bacterial plant diseases and the science behind how ‘good bacteria’ (probiotics) might provide a sustainable solution for controlling these diseases.
 Funded by the UKRI Bacterial Plant Diseases Programme.

 The first exploratory works created as part of the Lullabiome series by artist Anthony Bennett are being showcased in A.R.T.
 Magazine with one artwork featured as the cover image for issue 8 👇